White-winged lark

-The white-winged lark (Alauda leucoptera) is a species of lark found from southern Ukraine through Kazakhstan to south-central Russia.
-It is partially migratory, with birds tending to move south in winter.
-The southernmost birds are mainly resident.
+The white-winged lark (Alauda leucoptera) is a species of lark breeding from southwestern Russia east through south-central Russia and Kazakhstan to the extreme west of China.
+It is partially migratory, with birds moving southwest in winter, west to southern Ukraine and south to northern Iran.
+The southernmost breeding birds are mainly resident.
 It is a very rare vagrant to western Europe.

 Taxonomy and systematics

 The current genus name is from the Latin for lark.
 The specific leucoptera means "white-winged", from leukos, "white", and pteron, "wing".
-Formerly, the white-winged lark was classified as belonging to the genus Melanocorypha until moved to Alauda in 2014.
+Formerly, the white-winged lark was classified as belonging to the genus Melanocorypha until moved to Alauda in 2014 following a 2013 genetic study of the family which showed it was more closely related to Alauda than Melanocorypha.

 Description

 This lark with flashing white wing patches is large and robust, usually 17–19 cm in length, with a wingspan of 35 cm.
 Both sexes weigh about 44 g.
-In flight, it is unmistakable due to its striking wing pattern: black outer flight feathers, white inner flight feathers, and the rest of the wing chestnut.
+In flight, it is unmistakable due to its striking wing pattern, with black outer flight feathers, white inner flight feathers, and the rest of the wing chestnut.
 Its body is dark-streaked grey above and whitish below.
 The adult male has a chestnut crown, but the sexes are otherwise similar.

 Vocalisations

-Its song is a more melodious version of the Eurasian skylark's.
+Its song is a more melodious version of the Eurasian skylark song.